Foundations of mathematics: Rough-and-ready realism

 Weinberg believed that any undecidability in mathematics, such as the continuum hypothesis, could be potentially resolved despite the incompleteness theorem, by finding suitable further axioms to add to set theory.

 Philosophical consequences of Gödel's completeness theorem

 Gödel's completeness theorem establishes an equivalence in first-order logic between the formal provability of a formula and its truth in all possible models.
 Precisely, for any consistent first-order theory it gives an "explicit construction" of a model described by the theory; this model will be countable if the language of the theory is countable.
 However this "explicit construction" is not algorithmic.
 It is based on an iterative process of completion of the theory, where each step of the iteration consists in adding a formula to the axioms if it keeps the theory consistent; but this consistency question is only semi-decidable (an algorithm is available to find any contradiction but if there is none this consistency fact can remain unprovable).

-This can be seen as giving a sort of justification to the Platonist view that the objects of our mathematical theories are real.
-More precisely, it shows that the mere assumption of the existence of the set of natural numbers as a totality (an actual infinity) suffices to imply the existence of a model (a world of objects) of any consistent theory.
-However several difficulties remain: